Best Mattresses for Sciatica of 2023

 Medium firm: 6/10

-The Helix Midnight Luxe is a luxury hybrid mattress.
+The Helix Midnight Luxe is a luxury hybrid mattress with great potential benefits for side sleepers who suffer from sciatica.
 Layers of foam cushion the body’s curves and pocket coils provide responsive support.
-This balance of softness and firmness can ease sciatica symptoms.
+In Mattress Advisor testing, it performs very well for pressure relief (8.5/10) and spine alignment (9/10).

-The zoned lumbar support is particularly impactful for side sleepers and heavyweight sleepers.
-Thanks to greater give at the shoulders, side sleepers won’t experience uncomfortable compression.
+The zoned lumbar support is particularly impactful for side sleepers.
+Thanks to greater give at the shoulders, side sleepers are less likely to experience uncomfortable compression.
 And the added structure along the lumbar region stops heavier parts of the body from sinking too far, a common problem for those weighing more than 230 pounds.

-We found the Helix Midnight Luxe to offer one of the coolest sleeping experiences for any mattress.
+We also found the Helix Midnight Luxe to offer one of the coolest sleeping experiences for any mattress.
+The proof is in its Mattress Advisor testing score for cooling, a very chill 9.5/10.
 With temperature-regulating phase change materials in the pillow top, cooling gel in the plush foam layer, and breathable innerspring coils, even the hottest sleepers can find relief on the Midnight Luxe.

 Relaxed firm: 6/10; Firm: 8/10

-The Loom & Leaf mattress is one of very few organic memory foam mattresses.
-While it’s on the pricier end of all-foam mattresses, it’s not nearly as expensive as the luxury brands it’s comfort and quality is often compared to (such as Temur-Pedic).
+The Loom & Leaf mattress by Saatva is one of very few organic memory foam mattresses.
+While it’s on the pricier end of all-foam mattresses, it’s not nearly as expensive as the luxury brands it’s comfort and quality is often compared to (such as Tempur-pedic).

 Thanks to its durable construction, the Loom & Leaf is one of the best memory foam beds for heavier sleepers.
 When you opt for the firm option, you won’t experience excessive give like with most memory foam beds.
 For side sleepers, the relaxed firm delivers an excellent balance of cushion and support, encouraging optimal body alignment.